bomonike/bomonike.github.io/museums-roadtrip-usa.md

 <a target="_blank" href="https://cloud.githubusercontent.com/assets/300046/14080916/1a0a42ca-f4c5-11e5-8230-cb0b95dde974.jpg"><img alt="!map beige route-66 600x200.jpg" width="600" height="200" src="https://cloud.githubusercontent.com/assets/300046/14080916/1a0a42ca-f4c5-11e5-8230-cb0b95dde974.jpg"></a>

 Route 66 begins on Michigan Avene in Chicago, where you can eat at Lou Mitchell's diner.
-The route goes to St. Louis, Missouri, then through smaller road-side towns on the way to Tulsa and Oklahoma City, Amarillo TX, Alberquque New Mexico, then over mountains to Flagstaff AZ before ending on the Santa Monica pier in Los Angeles, California.
+The route goes to St. Louis, Missouri, then through smaller road-side towns on the way to Tulsa and Oklahoma City, Amarillo TX, Albuquerque, New Mexico, then over mountains to Flagstaff AZ before ending on the Santa Monica pier in Los Angeles, California.

 However, <a href="#freeways">interstate freeways</a> built from 1956 enabled travel without the need to slow down through towns.
 That bypassed small businesses along Route 66.
 So visit iconic sites before they're gone: